radj307/volume-control/docs/HowToContributeTranslations.md

 > Language names **MUST** be consistent throughout the entire file!
 Any translated strings defined with a typo in the language name will be interpreted as a seperate language.
 > For this reason, it is **HIGHLY** recommended to use the Find & Replace feature *(CTRL+F ➔ Click on the arrow icon)* instead of typing the name every time:
 > ![](https://i.imgur.com/ySNkurc.png)

+If you follow the instructions in this guide, you won't need to worry about the actual structure of the translation config file beyond ensuring it matches the structure of `en.loc.json`.

 # Edit an Existing Translation